gn03138868/C13C/README.md

-# C13C
+# Compartmental 13 Carbon equilibrium approach
-The scripts are designing for describing the 13C dynamics after pulse labelling in plants in different organs
+The scripts are designed to describe the 13C dynamics and allocation after pulse labelling in plants in different organs